CNES/cars/README.md

 **CARS** is an open source 3D tool dedicated to produce **Digital Surface Models** from satellite imaging by photogrammetry.
-This Multiview Stereo Pipeline is intended for massive DSM production with a robust and performant design.
+This Multiview Stereo framework is intended for massive DSM production with a robust, performant and modular design.

 Be aware that the project is new and is evolving to maturity with CNES usage roadmaps and projects such as:
 - <a href="https://co3d.cnes.fr/en/co3d-0">CO3D project &nbsp;&nbsp;&nbsp;  <img src="docs/source/images/logo_co3D_cnes.jpg" width="20" height="20"/></a>